EffectOrientedProgramming/book/Chapters/04_Initialization.md

   .provide()
 ```

-You can see that the error tells you exactly what you're missing---and remember that you will see this in your IDE when you are writing the code.
+The error tells you exactly what you're missing---and remember that you will see this in your IDE when you are writing the code.

-## Dependencies From Effects
+Traditional dependency injection systems can't tell you until runtime if you're missing something, and even then they typically cannot know for sure if you've covered all your bases.

+## Making Bread from Scratch

 {{ TODO: now let's make bread from components }}